Trade and market access

 What Asia wants assesses future trends in Asian food demand and identifies opportunities for Australian agriculture and food industries in expanding Asian markets over the long term.

 China is Australia’s largest agricultural export market.
 The China-Australia Free Trade Agreement entered into force on 20 December 2015.
-Australia’s agricultural exports in 2015–16 totalled $8.2 billion.
-The top three agricultural exports were wool, beef and veal, and barley.
+Australia’s agricultural exports in 2015–16 totalled $8.2 billion and by 2018–19 had rising to $13.1 billion.
+The top three agricultural exports in that year were wool, beef and veal, and dairy.

 What China wants: Analysis of China's food demand to 2050